 Despite the thematic concentration imposed by the EU Regulations in the 2014 -2020 period, the areas of intervention defined under INTERREG-IPA CBC Programme 2014 -2020 still remained quite diverse and without any interdependence.
-Opposite to limited (even reduced in 2014-2020 period) financial resources, the interest in the programme remained high during both programming periods.
-In the 2007-2013 period - under the 3 open calls 374 projects were submitted and 143 contracts signed while in the 2014-2020 period - under the 2 open calls (the 3-rd one is a restricted call for strategic project proposal) 325 projects were submitted and 101 projects signed.
-This comes to show that more than 60% of the project proposals were not financed and that the scattered sectoral investments based on open calls have led on one hand to severe competition and high expectations of potential beneficiaries and on the other hand to fragmented and dot-like interventions, some of which were not directly linked to the actual needs and potential of the cross-border region.
-Despite the demonstrated high interest, the low competence of some beneficiaries in terms of project implementation of certain measures and the low level of partnership between public and nongovernmental sectors contributed to the insufficient capitalization of the project results.
-In addition, exhaustion in generation of project ideas was observed - e.g. increased number of projects, with already financed similar ideas/objectives and in all calls most of the applicants are one and the same organizations/institutions.
-In order to improve the weak capacity of some beneficiaries to prepare and implement projects the new Programme will use Technical Assistance (TA) funds for organisation of the information days and training sessions for potential beneficiaries after the launch of the Calls for proposals and Partnership forums for identification of the project partners and also for trainings during the implementation period of the projects.
+Opposite to limited (even reduced in 2014-2020 period) financial resources, the interest in the programme remained high during both periods.
+In the 2007-2013 period - under the 3 open calls 374 projects were submitted and 143 contracts signed while in the 2014-2020 period - under the 2 open calls (the 3-rd one is a restricted call for strategic project proposal) 325 projects were submitted and 101 contracts signed.
+This shows that more than 60% of the proposals were not financed and the scattered sectoral investments based on open calls led to severe competition and high expectations of potential beneficiaries and to dot-like interventions, some of which were not directly linked to the actual needs of the region.
+The low competence of some beneficiaries in project implementation and the low level of partnership between public and non-governmental sectors contributed to the insufficient capitalization of the project results.
+In addition, exhaustion in generation of project ideas was observed -e.g. increased number of projects, with already financed similar objectives and in all calls most of the applicants are one and the same organizations/institutions.
+In order to improve the capacity of beneficiaries to prepare and implement projects the new Programme will organise trainings and Partnership forums for identification of project partners.

 The Impact Evaluation of the 2007-2013 Programme, as well as the Midterm evaluation of 2014-2020 Programme, showed that, in correspondence to the diversity of the spheres of intervention, a wide number and range of outputs were delivered.
 From a financial perspective, it was observed a drastic gap between available, requested and contracted funding - on average, the total applied budget has been 435% higher than the available, while 31% of the total requested funding has been contracted.
-Often, such financial disproportion preconditions weak programme effects in terms of efficiency and sustainability.
+Often, such financial disproportion preconditions weaken programme effects in terms of efficiency and sustainability.
 That is why it is difficult for the programme to bring out benefits for the communities, to intensify its effects for the region and especially its value added achieved through cooperation.
-In that respect, in order for a visible impact to be achieved, a new, more results-oriented approach in the implementation of the future programmes was recommended.
+In order sa visible impact to be achieved, a new, more results-oriented approach in the implementation of the future programmes was recommended.
 It is expected that a better programme focus would strengthen linkages between needs and resources (through directing more funds to most demanded intervention areas) and thus generate proportionate and sustainable (not tentative) effects on the territory.